aws-amplify/amplify-ui/CONTRIBUTING.md

 ### Troubleshooting

-If using an M1/M2 Macbook and you get the following error message regarding installation of `canvas`:
+If using an M1 (or more recent) Macbook and you get the following error message regarding installation of `canvas`:

 ```bash
 error /Users/USERNAME/amplify-ui/node_modules/canvas: Command failed.